williamphk/LeetCode-JS/README.md

 ### 6. Product Except Self

-- Implement a two-pass algorithm to aviod the division of zero.
+- Implement a two-pass algorithm to avoid the division of zero.

 ### 8. Longest Consecutive Sequence